jgjin/not-quite-an-expert/content/posts/bardo_goals.md

 I've died at Glean, and I've yet to rebirth at Ramp.
 In between, I have time to think about, and hopefully move toward, how I want to live.

-In my final week at Glean, I asked many of my co-workers what they would do with a few weeks not needing to work.
+In my final week at Glean, I asked many of my coworkers what they would do with a few weeks not needing to work.
 Travel, see friends, sure.
 Most interestingly, some emphasized the philosophical importance of doing nothing.

 However, perhaps because of Glean, I find myself incapable of doing purely nothing.
 So I've written down some "bardo goals":
 1. Take nice profile photos